-Stacklet launches cloud governance platform with $4.4M seed investment – TechCrunch
+Stacklet launches cloud governance platform with $4M seed investment – TechCrunch

 Stacklet co-founders Travis Stanfield and Kapil Thangavelu met while both were working at Capital One several years ago.
-Thangavelu helped create the Cloud Custodian open source cloud governance project.
-The two eventually got together and decided to build a startup based on that project and today the company launched out of stealth with a $4.4 million seed investment from Foundation Capital and Addition Ventures.
+Thangavelu helped create the Cloud Custodian open-source cloud governance project.
+The two eventually got together and decided to build a startup based on that project and today the company launched out of stealth with a $4 million seed investment from Foundation Capital and Addition.

 Stanfield, who is CEO at the young startup, says that Cloud Custodian came about as Capital One was moving to a fully cloud approach in around 2013.
 As the company looked for ways to deal with compliance and governance, it found that organizations like theirs were forced to do one-off scripts and they were looking for a way that could be repeatable and scale.